 From the tips, this hole plays at 230 yards of all carry.
 I played the orange tees and it was still pretty intimidating at around 170.

 Even if you take that hole away, Lake is still a beautiful, fun and challenging layout that will put your game to the test.
-Fairways are wide and generous, but greens are well protected and generally elevated to put a premium on coming in high rather than trying to run anything up from below.
+The fairways are wide and generous, but the greens are well protected and generally elevated to put a premium on coming in high rather than trying to run anything up from below.

 Despite the wetness, the courses were in great shape and definitely the “greenest” looking ones I’ve played yet.
 The greens on the Short course were a little bumpy, but the main courses had excellent greens.
 Like Capitol Hill, the storms did some major damage to the bunkers, which is unfortunate.
 However, the workers were already adding in some new sand and starting to work on them as I was playing.